-17. Library Advisory Committee, LAC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA
+Library Advisory Committee, LAC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA

-- a.
-Purpose: This committee will serve as an advisory group to the director of the library and liaison with each college and group represented regarding library needs and issues.
-It will make recommendations and advise the director in the development and refinement of library policies.
-The results of this committee's work will be reported to the library director, Provost/VPAA, and President. - b.
-Membership: - TF 10: One undergraduate faculty representative elected from each degree-granting college; One graduate faculty representative elected from each college with graduate programs. - 2.
-AD 2: one librarian appointed by the library director; One representative appointed by the Vice President for Operations. - 3.
-SF 1: one library staff representative elected by the library staff members. - 4.
-SD 2: one undergraduate student appointed by the President of Student Government Association; one graduate student appointed by the President of Student Government Association.
+- 1. TF 10: One undergraduate faculty representative elected from each degree-granting college; - 2.
+One graduate faculty representative elected from each college with graduate programs. - 3.
+AD 2: one librarian appointed by the library director; - 4.
+One representative appointed by the Vice President for Operations. - 5.
+SF 1: one library staff representative elected by the library staff members. - 6.
+SD 2: one undergraduate student appointed by the President of Student Government Association; one graduate student appointed by the President of Student Government Association. - c.
+Term: 2 years